Travel to Hokkaido, Japan's gorgeous northernmost island, and you'll find spectacular scenery, incredible food, and friendly people.

 - 1. Hokkaido Japan is a huge place!
 Make sure to plan accordingly

-- 2. Bring warm clothing - even in summer
+- 2. Pack warm clothing for Hokkaido Japan - Even in summer

 - 3. Even beginners will have no trouble driving on Hokkaido's grid road system!

-- 7. Watch out for animals in Hokkaido Japan!
+- 8. Watch out for animals when traveling in Hokkaido Japan!

 1. Hokkaido Japan is a huge place!
 Make sure to plan accordingly